Key Takeaways

 A tailgating attack is a form of security concern in which malicious individuals seek to gain access to a restricted area by following an authorized user into the area.
 Unlike cyber attacks, tailgating attacks capitalize on physical security breaches by exploiting human beings rather than technological weaknesses.
 Failure to address these risks is likely to place critical systems within reach of reckless security.

 Social engineering is one of the many ways in which attackers are able to breach physical barriers and gain access to sensitive files or sensitive areas.
 They can, for example, impersonate a credible maintenance worker or delivery person while carrying equipment or boxes.
-Some hackers will go as far as asking employees for their phones or laptops, claiming to need it to access a login, when in fact, they'll use it to plant a virus.
+Some hackers will go as far as asking employees for their phones or laptops, claiming to need them to access a login, when in fact, they'll use them to plant a virus.

 Tailgating attack success results from long periods of careful monitoring and controlling access points to an area.
 People trying to gain access to secure areas with the intent to steal or conduct surveillance have to outsmart the employees entering the area.
 They exploit the notion of trust and the unique etiquette of modern-day business to circumvent the security infrastructure.

 Such actions are detrimental in many aspects.
-Once inside, an attacker could compromise an organization’s sensitive data, manipulate sensitive network devices, or install advanced persistent on the system.
+Once inside, an attacker could compromise an organization’s sensitive data, manipulate sensitive network devices, or install advanced persistent threats on the system.
 These include security identification systems, turnstile gates, and comprehensive employee education and drills.
 Expanding understanding of social engineering tactics is important in diminishing threats.

 An Organization’s Risk